Romário: Retirement and comeback

 On 5 February 2008, Romário announced his retirement both from playing and coaching, effective at the end of March.
 This move came somewhat unexpectedly, as fans anticipated that he would retire from playing, but not coaching.
 He made it clear that he will only concentrate on the FIFA Confederations Cup and helping with the 2014 FIFA World Cup.
 However, on 27 March, Romário denied that he had retired.
-Wisdom Chicawanda assisted Romário for his 1345th goal where Wisdom shouted you smashed it.

 Romário announced on 15 April 2008 at his DVD launch that he would retire from the game of football.
 He cited his weight as a major factor in his decision to retire from the game.
 Romário played for many clubs that spanned across five continents for over two decades.
 He scored 71 goals in 85 appearances for Brazil (including appearances and goals in the Olympics) and claimed to have scored over 1,000 club goals.
 Romário officially announced his retirement from playing, saying: Officially I'm not playing any more.
 I've stopped.
 My time is up.
 Everything has been a lot of fun.

 In August 2009, Romário announced that he would come out of retirement to play for America from Rio de Janeiro.
 He stated that he would play for the club to fulfill his late father's wishes.
 On 25 November 2009, Romário made his comeback.
 He came on during the 68th minute of the match between America and Artsul, replacing Adriano.
 Although he did not score, America won 2–0, which helped the club to win the Carioca Championship Second Division title.

+In 2024, aged 58, Romário came out of retirement for a second time and was registered as a player-president for America in the 2024 Campeonato Carioca Série A2 to play alongside his son Romarinho.
+He was an unused substitute in the 2–0 against Petrópolis in the first round and stated that the initial plan is to be available only for the home matches.